Documentation

 Job Submission

-We use a batch system (SLURM) to allocate resources on Kay to users.
-For compute-intensive workloads, you should always use the compute nodes by submitting a batch job to SLURM.
-Please refer to Slurm Workload Manager, PBS to Slurm, and Slurm Commands pages for more detailed documentation.
+As is standard on most HPC systems a batch system (SLURM) is used to allocate compute nodes to users.
+Please refer to Slurm Workload Manager, and Slurm Commands pages for more detailed documentation.

 To submit a job, create a submission script: